 By duel rules, Dickinson then had to get back on his mark and give the wounded Jackson a chance to shoot at him.
 Teeth clenched, Jackson raised his right arm and fired one shot.
 That single shot blew a hole straight through Dickinson’s abdomen and he promptly bled to death.
 Andrew the human fighting-cock didn’t just have shoot in his eyes – his very soul was made of shoot.

 Guns were a popular weapon for Jackson, but like most horror movie monsters, they proved useless against him.
 After a funeral during his presidency, a crazed man confronted Jackson and shot a pistol straight at his heart.
 The shot rang out, but no bullet was discharged.
-Jackson went into full Jackson mode and started beating the would-be assassin with his cane when somehow he managed to pull out a second gun and shoot at the president from point blank range.
+Jackson went into full Jackson mode and moved to beat the would-be assassin with his cane when somehow he managed to pull out a second gun and shoot at the president from point blank range.
 That gun also failed to discharge.
 John Tyler, who witnessed the event, said it was “almost a miracle they did not go off.”

 Old Hickory’s life was full of almost-miracles that make sense if you think of him as held together not by flesh and bone but by sheer vengeance.
 How else can you explain how he could survive without blood?
 After being shot twice in a brawl in 1813, Jackson’s blood soaked through two mattresses before doctors could stop the hemorrhaging.
 Years later after a serious cold, Jackson said he lost upwards of 70 ounces of blood “by the lancet and otherwise.”
 That’s half the blood in a human body and would be fatal.
 For a mere mortal.